 Here is a super cute snake plant costume from A Beautiful Mess.

-And here is a Monstera one from A Crafted Lifestyle.
+And here is one from Oh Happy Day.

 Lastly, here is a really easy no-sew flower costume for kids from Pimary.